Innocence of Muslims: Plot and description

 In the next scene, the doctor and his family, hiding from the anti-Coptic attacks, take shelter in their home, where the doctor informs two women, implied to be his wife and daughter, that the "angry mob in the city" is the "Islamic Egyptian Police".
 Presumably after the attack is over, he mentions that they had arrested 1,400 Christians, tortured them, and forced them to confess to "the killings".
-His daughter asks why they are doing doing this, to which her father responds "to protect Islamic crimes".
+His daughter asks why they are doing this, to which her father responds "to protect Islamic crimes".
 The doctor then implies that a crackdown on the violence would save lives and taxpayers' money.

 Following this exchange, the doctor takes up a marker and begins writing on a whiteboard: "Man + X = BT".
 "BT" is overdubbed as "Islamic terrorist".
 His daughter asks what "X" is.
 He tells her that she needs to discover that for herself.
 It is implied X is Muhammad, though the issue is never raised again.

 The video continues with scenes set in pre-Islamic and early-Islamic Arabia.
 It starts with Muhammad supposedly being born 4 years after his father died.
 Some scenes depict the main character referred to in overdubbing as "Muhammad".
 In one scene, the "Muhammad" character's wife, "Khadija", suggests mixing parts of the Torah and the New Testament to create the Quran.
 In another scene, Muhammad is seen speaking to the donkey known as Yaʽfūr in Islamic tradition.
-It goes on to suggest that Muhammad was a rapist, pedophile, homosexual, and supported religious persecution, and that these actions were written into the Quran and contributed to the buildup of Islamist terrorist attacks.
+It goes on to say that Muhammad was a rapist, pedophile, homosexual, and supported religious persecution, and that these actions were written into the Quran and contributed to the buildup of Islamist terrorist attacks.